The Town of Langenburg is an active and vibrant community located along the Yellow-head Highway 16 near 4 booming Potash mines.

 There are tons to do in our town:

-- For the summer months, the outdoor swimming pool, three new playgrounds areas, Langenburg Homestead Museum and golf course are fun places to check out as well as beautiful national and regional parks!
+- For the summer months, the outdoor swimming pool, three new playground areas, Langenburg Homestead Museum and golf course are fun places to check out as well as beautiful national, provincial and regional parks in the area!

 Check out our Community Calendar, as we like to host lots of different events too!